smithrockmaker/Barca22/_sources/barcaSAE/electricity.md

 Notice that the cost of energy during the low cost time is only &euro;0.03/kWh.
 Conversely the cost of energy during peak use times is &euro;0.46/kWh - 15x higher!!

 Perhaps this will help us all be more conscious of how electrical energy use in Spain is much more complex and expensive.
 Not surprisingly people are much more attentive to energy use as a result.

+This [news article](https://www.euroweeklynews.com/2021/06/01/spains-new-three-tiered-electricity-tariffs-start-today/), from summer 2021, talks about changes to the billing patterns for electricity which has probably influenced the plans currenlty offered.